 Test and fix Jira connections

-After you set up a Jira instance as a request provider, you can test and fix connections to Jira.
+After you set up a Jira request provider, you can test and fix connections to Jira.

 Test Jira connections using dmcli

 You can test connections to Jira using the Dimensions CM command-line client, dmcli.

 Log in to dmcli.